 Cost per reactivated patient$5-15Efficiency measure

-Common Mistakes in Choosing an Approach
+What Are Common Mistakes in Choosing an Approach?

 Over-investing in automation: Groups that rely entirely on automated outreach cap their recovery rate at 15-20%.
 The patients who respond to automation are the easy wins.
 Recovering the rest requires human engagement.